Larne move top and Carrick shock Coleraine

 Clinical Cliftonville

-Jim Magilton's Cliftonville side maintained their winning start to the season with a comfortable away victory.
+Jim Magilton's Cliftonville side maintained their winning start to the season with a comfortable away victory at the Showgrounds.

-The Reds got off to a dream start when Luke Turner fired home a rebound from close range on seven minutes, after Joe Gomley's half volley was initially blocked into the defender's path.
+The Reds got off to a dream start when Luke Turner fired home on the rebound from close range on seven minutes, after Joe Gomley's half volley was initially blocked into the defender's path.

-Ben Wilson doubled Cliftonville's lead on the 28th minute against the run of play when the summer signing slotted home following a flowing Reds attack involving Ronan Doherty and Rory Hale.
+Ben Wilson doubled Cliftonville's lead in the 28th minute against the run of play, when the summer signing slotted home following a flowing Reds attack involving Ronan Doherty and Rory Hale.

 Hale turned from provider to goalscorer five minutes later.
 Doherty ran onto Turner's pass before cutting the ball back for the late run of Hale, who fired home just inside the Newry penalty area.